Special Gift Offer

 In cold climates, leaving foliage standing through winter can help protect their crowns.
 But some perennials really should be cleaned up in fall.
 Here are three reasons that your perennials might benefit from being cut back in fall.
 We’ll tell you why it’s a good idea to get rid of old growth, which plants this advice applies to and the best way trim them back.

-Cleaning up dead peony foliage in fall: Keep disease away by removing infected peony foliage in fall.
+Cleaning up dead peony foliage in fall: Keep disease away by removing infected perennial foliage in fall like this peony.

 1. Prevent disease

 Some plants harbor pests and disease in their dead foliage over winter.
-Cut back peonies, above, to keep fungal diseases, such as peony leaf blotch, from spreading.
+Cut back peonies, like you see above, to keep fungal diseases, such as peony leaf blotch and powdery mildew, from spreading.
 Gather a handful of stems and cut them off 2 to 3 in. above the soil.

 Never compost suspicious-looking or infected leaves, stems or flowers.
-That could spread the problem.
-Send them away in the trash instead.
+That could actually spread the problem, just send them away in the trash instead.

 Perennials to clean up in fall to prevent disease or insect problems